okta/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 #### Step Four: Send a Test Request

-To obtain a token with the configured groups claim, send a request for an ID token that includes the `groups` scope: `https://{yourOktaDomain}.com/oauth2/v1/authorize`
+To obtain a token with the configured groups claim, send a request for an ID token that includes the `groups` claim set in step 3.c. as a scope to `https://{yourOktaDomain}.com/oauth2/v1/authorize`, as illustrated in the following example.

 Request Example for Okta Authorization Server: